Insights on Variance Estimation for Blocked and Matched Pairs Designs: Infinite Population Frameworks

 The big blocks estimator ($\varestbkone$) in the finite sample is unbiased if the treatment effect is additive within each block and otherwise depends on the treatment effect heterogeneity within each block.
 In the stratified sampling framework, however, $\varestbkone$ will be unbiased.

-Overall, only the framework of Section~\ref{subsec:inf_finstrat_framework}, with the additional assumption given there, has unbiased variance estimators for a mixture of big and small blocks.
-This means that, without additional assumptions allowing for plug-in approaches, the hybrid estimators will always be conservative in the other settings discussed.
+Overall, only the framework of Section~\ref{subsec:inf_finstrat_framework} of sampling structural blocks, with the additional assumption of independence of impact and block size given there, has unbiased variance estimators for a mixture of big and small blocks.
+This means that, without additional assumptions allowing for plug-in approaches, the hybrid estimators, where possible, will always be conservative.